angular-threejs/angular-three/libs/cannon/debug/README.md

 # pnpm add cannon-es-debugger
 ```

-## NgtcDebugApi

-The `NgtcDebugApi` interface provides methods to interact with the debug renderer:

-- `add(uuid: string, props: BodyProps, type: BodyShapeType)`: Adds a physics body to the debug renderer.
-- `remove(uuid: string)`: Removes a physics body from the debug renderer.

-### `injectNgtcDebugApi`

-The `injectNgtcDebugApi` function is used to inject the `NgtcDebugApi` into your components, enabling you to control the debug visualization.

 ## NgtcDebug

 The `NgtcDebug` directive is applied to the `ngtc-physics` component to enable physics debugging.
-It has the following inputs:
+It has the following input:

 - `debug`: An object containing the following properties:
     - `enabled`: (boolean) Whether the debug visualization is enabled (default: true).